remult/remult/docs/tutorials/tutorial-react.md

          const user = validUsers.find(user => user.name === username);
          if (!user)
                throw new Error("Invalid User");
-         return jwt.sign(user, getJwtTokenSignKey());
+         return jwt.sign(user, getJwtSigningKey());
       }
    }

-   export function getJwtTokenSignKey() {
+   export function getJwtSigningKey() {
       if (process.env.NODE_ENV === "production")
          return process.env.TOKEN_SIGN_KEY!;
       return "my secret key";
    }
    ```

-   * Note that The (very) simplistic `signIn` function will accept a `username` argument, define a dictionary of valid users, check whether the argument value exists in the dictionary and return a JWT string signed with a secret key.
+   * Note that the (very) simplistic `signIn` function will accept a `username` argument, define a dictionary of valid users, check whether the argument value exists in the dictionary and return a JWT signed with a secret key.

    The payload of the JWT must contain an object which implements the Remult `UserInfo` interface, which consists of a string `id`, a string `name` and an array of string `roles`.